The compactness of ultra faint dwarf galaxies : a new challenge ?: Methods and simulations

 \subsection{Main halo extraction}

-For each DMO zoom-in simulation, the main halo, i.e., the one that hosts the UFDs at $z=0$ is found by using the position of the corresponding halo from the lower resolution hydro-runs of \citet{sanati2023}.
+For each DMO zoom-in simulation, the main halo, that is, the one that hosts the UFDs at $z=0,$ is found using the position of the corresponding halo from the lower-resolution hydrodynamics runs of \citet{sanati2023}.
 All dark matter particles inside the virial radius are extracted.